parse-community/parse-dashboard/README.md

 }
 ```

+You can store the password in either `plain text` or `bcrypt` formats.
+You can encrypt the password using any online bcrypt tool e.g. [https://www.bcrypt-generator.com](https://www.bcrypt-generator.com).

 ### Separating App Access Based on User Identity
 If you have configured your dashboard to manage multiple applications, you can restrict the management of apps based on user identity.